abhinavborah/react-todo-app/README.md

 Libraries used:

+- Backend:

   - Express for backend.
   - Zod for input validation.
   - Mongoose for MongoDB.
   - dotenv for storing secrets (MONGODB_URI, etc).
+  - cors for testing

+- Frontend:
+  - Vite for bootstrapping React app
+  - Tailwind CSS for styling